Accelerator and Brake: Dynamic Persuasion with Dead Ends: The Value of Dynamic Commitment

 \section{The Value of Dynamic Commitment}

-In this section, we analyze the value of dynamic commitment by considering the case where the principal lacks the commitment power.
-This setting creates an intrapersonal conflict: the principal at any given instant optimizes her disclosure for the present, taking her future selves' strategies as given.
-Motivated by recent work such as \cite{koh2024attention} and \cite{koh2024persuasion}, we further investigate whether the one-shot disclosure before $t^*$ (Theorem \ref{thetheorem}) relies on the principal's commitment power, or if it can be replicated in a no-commitment setting via a suitably constructed belief martingale.
-In other words, does there exist a belief martingale $\{\mu_t\}_{t\geq 0}$,\footnote{Here, a belief martingale $\{\mu_t\}_{t\geq 0}$ is defined as a continuous-time stochastic process, such that (i) $\mu_t\in[0,1]$ with probability $1$, and (ii) $E_t\mu_{t+dt}=\mu_t$.}, which induces the identical joint distribution of states and stopping times with the optimal policy but can emerge as a Perfect Bayesian equilibrium in the absence of dynamic commitment power?
+In this section, we analyze the value of dynamic commitment by considering the case where the principal lacks (dynamic) commitment power; that is, the principal only optimizes her disclosure for the present, taking her future selves' strategies as given.
+Motivated by recent studies \Citep{knoepfle2024competition,koh2024attention,koh2024persuasion}, we further investigate whether the one-shot disclosure before $t^*$ (Theorem \ref{thetheorem}) relies on the principal's commitment power.
+More specifically, we ask whether there exists a belief martingale $\{\mu_t\}_{t\geq 0}$ that induces the same joint distribution of states and stopping times as the optimal policy of Theorem \ref{thetheorem} and can arise as a Perfect Bayesian equilibrium in the absence of commitment.\footnote{Here, a belief martingale $\{\mu_t\}_{t\geq 0}$ is defined as a continuous-time stochastic process, such that (i) $\mu_t\in[0,1]$ with probability $1$, and (ii) $E_t\mu_{t+dt}=\mu_t$.}

 The following proposition provides a negative answer and characterizes the resulting Markov perfect equilibrium in the absence of commitment. \begin{proposition} Suppose the principal has no dynamic commitment power. \begin{itemize}

 \item The optimal policy in Theorem \ref{thetheorem} (i.e. the optimal static policy in Proposition \ref{proposition.static}) is implementable when $\mu_{0}\geq\mu^*$, but cannot be implemented when $\mu_0<\mu^*$.